redhat-appstudio/service-provider-integration-scm-file-retriever/README.md

 1. deploy SPI (https://github.com/redhat-appstudio/service-provider-integration-operator)
 2. deploy scm-file-retriever-server `kubectl apply -k server/config/openshift`
 3. server url will be available at `https://file-retriever-server-service-spi-system.<cluster-url>`

+#### Enabling CORS for demo page

+If it is planned to use test/demo page of the file retriever server, it's URL must be added as the allowed origin on OAuth service via argument or enviromnent variable (see [OAuth service configuration parameters](https://github.com/redhat-appstudio/service-provider-integration-operator/blob/main/docs/ADMIN.md#oauth-service-configuration-parameters) for more details).

 ### Known peculiarities
 The most common problem which may occur during file resolving, is that configured OAuth application is not approved to access